maidang111/Dessertholic/README.md

 ![Banner Image](Dessertholic_banner.png)
 ## Overview
 This is a mobile application that provides a collection of delicious dessert recipes for users to browse and try.
-The app is designed to be user-friendly and easy to navigate, allowing users to quickly find recipes that suit their preferences and cooking abilities.
+The app is designed to be user-friendly and easy to navigate.

 ## Features
 * Interactive Ingredient List